dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/11/2/material-blogging-capabilities.md

 As a result, a blog author will just have to provide sufficient metadata in the frontmatter of their `.md` file and data about author, publishing date, and reading time will be displayed as part of their blog.
 Cool, right?

-!!! tip "This can also be done manually by including a piece of HTML code in each `.md` file but we wanted to have everything setup for blog authors in a way that they can focus on the writing itself."
+!!! tip "This can also be done manually by including a piece of HTML code in each `.md` file but we wanted to have everything set up for blog authors in a way that they can focus on the writing itself."

 ## Adding Metadata to Your Blog